ct-js/ct-js/OurRiotDocFormat.md

         as an example.

     @attribute attributeName (type)
-        A descriotion of an attribute.
+        A description of an attribute.
     @attribute [optionalAttributeName] (type, typeSpecificator)
-        A descriotion of an attribute.
+        A description of an attribute.

     @method callableMethod(x, y)
         A description of a tag's method that can be safely called for inter-module communications.